Skew in Implied Volatility

 Skew within the same expiration

-More common in analysis of Implied Volatility, skew is the difference in Implied Volatility between strikes with the same expiration.
+More common in analysis of Implied Volatility, skew is the measure of the difference in Implied Volatility between strikes with the same expiration.
 Generally, there is some pattern to these differences.
 If the Implied Volatility values are graphed in comparison to strike prices, they usually form either a “smile” or a “smirk.”

 A volatility smirk is where Implied Volatility is much higher either on low strike price options or higher on high strike price options.
 These two types of smirks are called either reverse skew or forward skew.

 Options with reverse skew have higher Implied Volatility at lower strike prices.
 This is common most of the time in stock index options, and in the majority of stocks.
 This is because there is more perceived risk to the downside, so sellers require more premium for out of the money puts than for out of the money calls.
 As calls go further out of the money, the chance of the underlying price becomes almost non-existent, while puts far from the money still carry some risk.
+Sometimes this is also referred to as put skew.

 Not all securities have this risk profile.
 Option chains with forward skew have options at higher strike prices with higher Implied Volatility.
 This skew is often seen in commodities, bonds, and in speculative stocks that are quickly rising in price.
 Forward skew happens when there is more risk of underlying prices going up rapidly than prices going down rapidly.
+This may also be referred to as call skew.

 Changes in the slope of skew

 Higher SKEW values are in place when the market concludes that there is less chance of a large up move in the market, perhaps concluding that the market is overbought, or close to overbought.
 SKEW decreases when the market makes a sudden drop, because a large up move becomes closer to the same likelihood as a large down move.
 But always, at least for SPX and SKEW, the option market is always skewed to price out of the money puts with higher Implied Volatility than out of the money calls.
+SKEW and VIX often move in different directions, but not always.

 Uses of Skew